fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 1. Do we want a "News" section?
 It could list recent updates such as new versions (link to changelog), but also upcoming presentations, references to conference papers, blog posts, etc.
 1. Do we want a blog?
 [Example: pandas](https://pandas.pydata.org/community/blog/)
 1. Do we want to highlight differences to other fairness toolkits anywhere?
+1. Do we want to have an "ecosystem" page where we mention our relationship with other projects such as [InterpretML](https://github.com/interpretml)
 1. Should we have a glossary?
 [Example: scikit-learn](https://scikit-learn.org/dev/glossary.html)
 1. Should we have a FAQ section?
 [Example: scikit-learn](https://scikit-learn.org/dev/faq.html)